 The ASUS USB-AX56 is what you get when you spend three times as much.
 Noticeably better build quality, faster speeds, and a proper adjustable antenna.
 But is it worth the extra outlay?
 Only if you've got a high-end WiFi 6 router and regularly transfer large files over your network.
 For general web browsing, streaming, and gaming, the UGREEN delivers 90% of the performance for a third of the cost.

 What about the cheaper no-name adapters on Amazon?
-I’ve tested a few over the years, and they’re universally rubbish.
+They're universally rubbish.
 Dodgy drivers, connection drops, optimistic speed claims.
-UGREEN isn’t a premium brand, but they’re established enough to provide working drivers and reasonable quality control.
+UGREEN isn't a premium brand, but they're established enough to provide working drivers and reasonable quality control.

 What Other Users Are Saying